 The most critical problem was a dashboard pinned tightly against the driver’s seat, and a handful of workers were able assess the situation and make use of special tools to push the dashboard away.

 The workers looked the part, but were not firefighters – not yet, anyway.
-They’re seniors at Cody High School’s Medicine and Community Health Academy (MCH), and they were working a simulated car crash while training to become certified firefighters, an opportunity afforded to them through their school, thanks to Linked Learning.
+They’re seniors at Cody High School’s Medicine and Community Health Academy (MCH), and they were working a simulated car crash while training to become certified firefighters, an opportunity afforded to them through their school, thanks to United Way’s Education work.

-Linked Learning, which combines academics, technical education and real world experience to set high school students up for success after graduation, has been incorporated into the ongoing educational strategy of United Way for Southeastern Michigan (United Way for Southeastern Michigan).
+Our College and Career Pathways program combines academics, technical education and real world experience to set high school students up for success after graduation.
 It’s an integrated program of study that makes core college-prep academic coursework relevant and engaging while giving students real-world skills and exposing them to the world of work.

 Detroit Fire Department Lts.
-Jamal Mickles and Anthony Watts are the instructors for the firefighting program at Cody MCH, a Linked Learning school.
+Jamal Mickles and Anthony Watts are the instructors for the firefighting program at Cody MCH, one of 16 College and Career Pathways schools in Southeastern Michigan.
 They say the students go through the exact same training that any fire cadet would experience.

 In addition to their roles as instructors, they’re mentors for the kids, and trust is a key component of their relationships with the students.